 What It Means to Invest in Commercial Real Estate

-The term “commercial real estate” (CRE) describes a broad class of real estate assets that are acquired with the intent to earn a profit through rental income, price appreciation, or both.
+The term commercial real estate’s (CRE) definition describes it as a broad class of real estate assets that are acquired with the intent to earn a profit through rental income, price appreciation, or both.

 As an asset class, commercial real estate has a strong track record of delivering respectable returns over time, which makes it an attractive investment option.
 Even so, there are a wide variety of investment options within commercial real estate, and trying to choose one can feel confusing or overwhelming for even the most seasoned real estate investor.